mr-wellick/ds-and-algos-in-c/src/sorting/README.md

 - Question: Are there any kinds of input data where Selection Sort is either more or less efficient?
 If our array is mostly sorted, for example.

 - No, Selection Sort takes just as many steps either way!

+- Is selection sort stable or unstable?

+# What is a Stable Sort?

+- Imagine N people line up to buy medication at a drugstore.

+- The drugstore wants to sort them and serve them based on urgency.

+- The drugstore needs to pick a sort algorithm to re-order the guests.
+They can choose between a stable or unstable sort.

+- An unstable sorting algorithm re-orders the items without taking into account their initial ordering.

+- A stable sorting algorithm does take into account the inital ordering when sorting, maintaining the order of similar-valued items.

+# Insertion Sort

+-